SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

-   If you provide an external parameter name for a parameter, the external name must *always* be used when calling the function.
+   If you provide an external parameter name for a parameter, that external name must *always* be used when calling the function.

-As an example, consider the following function, which joins together two strings by inserting a third “joiner” string between them:
+As an example, consider the following function, which joins two strings by inserting a third “joiner” string between them:

 .. testcode:: externalParameterNames